DanielTockan/Crypto-Tracker/README.md

 **Stretch goals**

-One stretch goal was to add pagination
+The majority of effort spent on this project was in the implemention of my stretch goals.
+In no particular order, these were to:

-One stretch goal was to toggle prices and data in different currencies
+- Incorporate pagination, allowing client-side to select the number of results returned

-One stretch goal was to add a currency working exchange converter
+- Add buttons to toggle the currency that numerical data was displayed in

-One stretch goal was to add a single coin page
+- Create an additional page, for currency exchange (crypto and fiat)

-One stretch goal was to access deeply nested data from API
+- Create an individual coin page providing details on each currency - required me to fetch deeply nested data

-One stretch goal was to build time series chart of historical data
+- Create a chart displaying time series data of historical prices (in individual coin page)

 ### Build: